MattCowBoy/giancartboard/README.md

 GiancArtboard is a Sketch plugin with 2 main features:

-1. Quick export of artboards, grouped in ordered folders by pages and resolution (width) This features is useful if you are working on a responsive project or on a project with many pages and artboards.
+1. Quick exportation of artboards grouped in  folders ordered by pages and resolution (width).
+   This feature is useful if you are working on a responsive project or on a project with many pages and artboards.
-2. Mark all artboards with wrong width caused by a mistake (ex.
+2. Marking of all artboards with wrong width which was caused by a mistake (ex.
 322px instead of 320px)

 # Feature 1: Exporting artboards
 ## How does it work?